todaywasawesome/containers-as-steps/README.md

     - cat ${{CF_VOLUME_PATH}}/share.txt
 ```

 For a bonus, delete the first two steps from your pipeline and run it again.
 The output from step 3 will be the same.
 Why?
 Because this shared volume is persistent in Codefresh.
-This means pipelines have a default cache built right in.
+This means pipelines have a default [pipeline cache](https://codefresh.io/containers/caching-build-dependencies-codefresh-volumes/) built right in.

 ## Why Use a Container for Every Step?
 Tl;dr It's efficent, easy, repeatable.